 See the Understanding additional options section later in this article for more details about when to change cardinality.

 Cross filter direction

-Single - This means that filtering choices in connected tables work on the table where values are being aggregated.
+Single - Filtering choices in connected tables work on the table where values are being aggregated.
 If you import a Power Pivot in Excel 2013 or earlier data model, all relationships will have a single direction.

 See the Understanding additional options section later in this article for more details about when to change cross filter direction.

 Make this relationship active

 See the Understanding additional options section later in this article for more details about when to make a particular relationship active.

 You can complete this lesson yourself.
 Copy the ProjectHours table below into an Excel worksheet, select all of the cells, click INSERT > Table.
 In the Create Table dialog, just click OK.
 Then in Table Name, type ProjectHours.
 Do the same for the CompanyProject table.
 You can then import the data by using Get Data in Power BI Desktop.
 Select your workbook and tables as a data source.